Kishi Bashi

-Kaoru Dill-Ishibashi (born November 4, 1975), who performs as Kishi Bashi, is an American singer-songwriter, multi-instrumentalist, and Emmy-nominated award-winning filmmaker currently based in Athens, Georgia.
+Kaoru Dill-Ishibashi (born November 4, 1975), who performs as Kishi Bashi, is an American singer-songwriter and filmmaker currently based in Athens, Georgia.

 He was a founding member of Jupiter One and, for a few years, was a member of the band of Montreal.
-He embarked on his career as a solo artist in 2011, releasing his debut album 151a at Joyful Noise Recordings in 2012 to immediate fanfare and critical acclaim.
+He embarked on his career as a solo artist in 2011, releasing his debut album 151a at Joyful Noise Recordings in 2012.